Alfresco/alfresco-ansible-deployment/docs/components-upgrade.md

 ## Supported Components

-Bellow is a description of the supported upgrade procedure for each supported component (at the time of wrinting it's only hotfix upgrades for ACS repository)
+Below is a description of the supported upgrade procedure for each supported component (at the time of writing it's only hotfix upgrades for ACS repository)

 ### Content service (repository)